KennethWussmann/panthora/docs/hosting/hosting.md

 ## Docker Compose

-Once deployed tory is available at `http://localhost:3000`.
-For configuration of Tory refer to the [Configuration docs](./configuration.md).
+Once deployed Panthora is available at `http://localhost:3000`.
+For configuration of Panthora refer to the [Configuration docs](./configuration.md).

 ```YAML
 version: "3.9"